timpol/DQPB/README.md

     }
 ```

 In addition, please cite primary works upon which the algorithms implemented in DQPB are based.
-This information may be found within this documentation and in the DQPB source code.
+Further information may be found within the [documentation](https://timpo.github.io/DQPB) and in the DQPB source code.

 # License